arangodb/arangodb/Documentation/Books/Manual/Administration/Arangoimp.md

 collection in the default database (*_system*).
 To specify a different database, use the *--server.database* option when invoking _arangoimp_.

+The tool also supports parallel imports, with multiple threads.
+This will only bring a notable performance increase with the new rocksdb engine.
+To specify the number of parallel threads use the `--threads` option to specfiy the number.

+  > arangoimp --threads 4 --file "data.json" --type json --collection "users"

 ### JSON input file formats